The genealogy of a solvable population model under selection with dynamics related to directed polymers: Proof of Theorem 1.2

-Then, as $N \to \infty$, the processes $\Pi^{N,n}_{\lfloor t/c_N \rfloor}$ converge to the Kingman's n-coalescent. \end{prop}
+Then, as $N \to\infty$, the processes $\Pi^{N,n}_{\lfloor t/c_N \rfloor }$ converge to the Kingman's n-coalescent. \end{prop}

-We will use Proposition \ref{prop.mohle.kingman.coalescent} to prove Theorem \ref{thm.general.criteria.independent.case} in the case where the $Y_i$'s are square integrable.
-We first estimate $c_N$, the probability that two individuals have a common ancestor one generation backwards in time.
+We will use Proposition~\ref{prop.mohle.kingman.coalescent} to prove Theorem~\ref{thmm.general.criteria.independent.case} in the case where the $Y_i$'s are square integrable.
+We first estimate $c_N$, the probability that two individuals have a common ancestor one generation backward in time.